Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Social Welfare Maximization

 \subsection{Public information structures}

-Restricting the information structure to public signals, we establish that full information disclosure is optimal for social welfare maximization.

-\begin{proposition} Assume $H$ is positive definite and consider $Z^{p}$ as the feasible set is the set of public information structures.
-Then, full information disclosure maximizes social welfare. \end{proposition} \begin{proof} $H$ is positive definite, thus $H^{-1}$ is positive definite by (\cite{Horn2013}, Theorem 7.6.1).
-Therefore, $K^{T}F_{H}K \neq 0 $ is positive definite for any matrix K where
+Next, we show that full information disclosure maximizes social welfare under public signals. \begin{proposition} Assume $H$ is symmetric and consider the set of public information structures as the feasible set.
+Then, full information disclosure maximizes social welfare \eqref{eq_soc_welfare}. \end{proposition} \begin{proof} From Definition \ref{def_full_info} and $F^W$ in \eqref{eq_social_coeffs}, we have